Apache Configuration Structure

 Traducciones al EspañolEstamos traduciendo nuestros guías y tutoriales al Español.
 Es posible que usted esté viendo una traducción generada automáticamente.
 Estamos trabajando con traductores profesionales para verificar las traducciones de nuestro sitio web.
 Este proyecto es un trabajo en curso.

-LAMP stack tutorials, a very simple configuration based on
+Throughout our Apache section and LAMP stack tutorials, a very simple configuration based on

 <VirtualHost> is offered.
 This configuration is useful for hosting several websites on a single server.
 However, this approach does not provide granular control over resource usage within each site.